John W. Taylor (professor)

 John Waldo Taylor is an American scientist who researches fungal evolution and ecology.
-He is Professor of the Graduate School in the Department of Plant and Microbial Biology at the University of California, Berkeley.
+He is professor of the graduate school in the Department of Plant and Microbial Biology at the University of California, Berkeley.

 Education

 John W. Taylor grew up in Los Angeles, California, and graduated from University High School in 1968.
 He completed an AB in Ecology at the University of California, Berkeley in 1972.
 There, he began his research career with a senior thesis on mycorrhizal plants under the supervision of the mycologist, Professor Ralph Emerson.
 He entered a combined master's and doctorate program in botany at the University of California, Davis, in 1972.
 There, he use electron microscopy to study nuclear division in the basidiomycete yeast, Bullera alba, under the supervision of the mycologist, Professor Kenneth Wells.
 In 1978 he began postdoctoral studies at the University of Georgia under the supervision of Professor Melvin Fuller.
 There, he studied the ultrastructure of zoospore development in the chytridiomycete fungus, Chytriomyces hyalinus.
 While at Georgia, he engaged in discussions about molecular evolution with researchers in the genetics department where his wife, Delia Barnes Taylor, worked on DNA transformation of plants.
-In 1980, Taylor accepted an assistant Professorship in what is now the Department of Microbial Biology at the University of California, Berkeley.
+In 1980, Taylor accepted an assistant professorship in what is now the department of microbial biology at the University of California, Berkeley.
 In his first few years at Berkeley, he completed ultrastructural research begun in Georgia while shifting his focus to molecular evolution of fungi, beginning with the model filamentous fungus, Neurospora.

 Career

-Taylor has been a professor in Plant and Microbial Biology at the University of California, Berkeley since 1980.
+Taylor has been a professor in plant and microbial biology at the University of California, Berkeley, since 1980.
 He was a Miller Research Professor in 1999.
-He was Chair of the Graduate Group in Microbiology and Associate Chair of the Department of Plant and Microbial Biology at UC Berkeley 2003 to 2009.
-He was a founding co-Director of the Computational Genomics Resource Laboratory at UC Berkeley (2011-2017).
+He was chair of the graduate group in microbiology and associate chair of the department of plant and microbial biology at UC Berkeley 2003 to 2009.
+He was a founding co-director of the computational genomics resource laboratory at UC Berkeley (2011-2017).

-Taylor was elected president of the Mycological Society of America for 2002-2003 and president of the International Mycological Association from 2010-2014.
+Taylor was elected president of the Mycological Society of America for 2002-2003 and president of the International Mycological Association from 2010 to 2014.
 He serves or has served on the editorial boards of mBIO, Mycologia, Mycological Research, Fungal Genetics and Biology, and IMA Fungus.

-Taylor was Chair of the Program Committee for the Mycological Society of American Annual Meeting (1990), Chair of the Program Committee for the International Union of Microbiological Societies Mycological Congress (2005), Co-chair, Gordon Research Conference on Cellular and Molecular Fungal Biology (2006-2008), and Co-chair, Mycological Society of America Annual Meeting (2016).
-He served the Centraalbureau voor Schimmelcultures (now, Westerdijk Fungal Biodiversity Institute) on their Scientific Advisory Board (2000-2010) and has served the Canadian Institute for Advanced Research on their Scientific Boards on Integrated Microbial Diversity (2010-2018) and Fungal Kingdom: Threats and Opportunities (2019-2024).
+Taylor was chair of the program committee for the Mycological Society of American Annual Meeting (1990), chair of the program committee for the International Union of Microbiological Societies Mycological Congress (2005), co-chair, Gordon Research Conference on Cellular and Molecular Fungal Biology (2006-2008), and co-chair, Mycological Society of America Annual Meeting (2016).
+He served the Centraalbureau voor Schimmelcultures (now, Westerdijk Fungal Biodiversity Institute) on their scientific advisory board (2000-2010) and has served the Canadian Institute for Advanced Research on their scientific boards on integrated microbial diversity (2010-2018) and Fungal Kingdom: Threats and Opportunities (2019-2024).